MileHacker Logo

 Departure Information

-• No specific exit fees or taxes are imposed beyond those typically included in airline ticket prices or ferry fares.
+• No specific exit fees or taxes are imposed beyond those typically included in airline the price of admission or ferry fares.

 • For international flights, arrive at the airport 2-3 hours before departure.
-For domestic flights, 1-2 hours prior is generally adequate.
+For domestic flights, 1-TWO hours ahead of time is generally adequate.

 • If traveling with a vehicle on BC Ferries, arrive at least 30-60 minutes before scheduled departure time.